hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 XOR function.

 ## XOR classifier
 This is the first example.
-This network is called clasifier because it learns the XOR function.
+This network is called classifier because it learns the XOR function.
 It can then "classify" the 2 values in the input into single value on the output.

 Here is how the network looks like: